 Software and data make the world go round.
 Learn programming, to analyse and visualise open data, with this free course, Learn to code for data analysis.

-This free course will teach you how to write your own computer programs, one line of code at a time.
-You'll learn how to access open data, clean it and analyse it and to produce visualisations.
+This course will teach you how to write your own computer programs, one line of code at a time.
+You'll learn how to access open data, clean and analyse it, and produce visualisations.
 You will also learn how to write up and share your analyses, privately or publicly.